suvendubrk/IPTClock/README.md

 For instance in the case of windows use the exe file IPTClock.exe found in build/exe.win-ARCHITECHURE-PYTHONVER/IPTClock.exe

+If you click on the count down text a popup will appear for changing the time of the present stage.

 ## Key bindings ##
 Key bindings used by IPTClock is